2023 Sutton Art Award

 b.
 Title of your essay should match the title of your piece.

 c.
-Do NOT include your name or school on your essay.
+Do NOT include your name or school in your essay.

 d.
 Proper grammar, spelling, etc. count toward your score.